ThomasGareau/jfdaoust_website/_teaching/2024-spring-teaching-1.md

 title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
 venue: "University 1, Department"
-date: 2014-01-01
+date: 2024-01-01
 location: "City, Country"
---
+---

-SHOULD BE RENAMED TO 2025-spring-teaching-1.md (or similar format) if you want this featured on the website.
+Add "permalink: /teaching/2024-spring-teaching-1" if you want this added to the website.

 This is a description of a teaching experience.
 You can use markdown like any other post.